William Binney (intelligence official): Allegations on intercepts

-Russian Interference in the 2016 election
+Russian interference in the 2016 election

 Binney has said he voted for Trump in the 2016 presidential election, calling Hillary Clinton a "war monger".

 Binney has asserted that the U.S. intelligence community's assessment that Russia interfered in the 2016 presidential election is false, and that the Democratic National Committee e-mails were leaked by an insider instead.
-An investigation by Duncan Campbell later detailed how Binney had been persuaded by a pro-Kremlin disinformant that the theft of the DNC emails was an inside job, and not the work of Russian agents (contrary to the findings of the US intelligence community).
+Duncan Campbell said that Binney had been persuaded by a pro-Kremlin disinformant that the theft of the DNC emails was an inside job, and not the work of Russian agents (contrary to the findings of the US intelligence community).
 The disinformation agent altered metadata in the files released by Guccifer 2.0 (whom the US intelligence community identifies as a Russian military intelligence operation) to make it appear as if the documents came from a computer in the Eastern United States, not Russia.
 (Specifically, the local time zone of the computer's system clock was changed to UTC−05:00.)
 Binney appeared on Fox News at least ten times between September 2016 and November 2017 to promote this theory.
 Binney said that the "intelligence community wasn't being honest here".
 He has been a frequent guest on RT and Fox News and has been frequently cited on Breitbart News.
 In October 2017, Binney met with CIA Director Mike Pompeo at the behest of President Trump to discuss his theory.
-However, on meeting Campbell and analysing the material again, Binney changed his position: he said there was “no evidence to prove where the download/copy was done”, and that the files he had based his previous assessment were “manipulated” and a “fabrication”.
+However, on meeting Campbell and analysing the material again, Binney changed his position: he said there was "no evidence to prove where the download/copy was done", and that the files he had based his previous assessment were "manipulated" and a "fabrication".